 “Will this technology really give our organization a competitive edge?”

-Having worked with many distribution companies to help them automate processes and solve problems, we’ve identified five key areas where A/R automation can make the biggest impact.
+Having worked with many distribution companies to help them automate processes and solve problems, we’ve identified five key areas where accounts receivable (AR) automation can make the biggest impact.

 1. Better Resource Allocation

 Within the AR space, non-standard invoicing and payment requirements are beginning to take up increasing amounts of time.
 Whether it’s from customers demanding alternative invoice delivery options, time-consuming payment processing, and manual cash application – to dealing with short pays, deductions and credits.
 All of this takes time and manpower.
 Your entire cash flow rests on how quickly your team can send out invoices and get paid.

 In an industry where three-quarters of costs go to paying employees salaries and benefits, you don’t want to speed up the process by simply hiring more people to handle the work manually.
 Automated invoicing delivery, online, self-service EIPP portals, and intelligent cash app solutions can speed up the entire process, freeing up your existing team to handle more important, strategic tasks.

 The recent postal increase has businesses across all industries scrambling to reduce the costs of sending invoices.
 But for distributors who are concerned about their already slim margins, unexpected fee increases like this one can be a big problem.
 Electronic invoicing and payment solutions are a cost-efficient way of drastically reducing how much you’ll spend per invoice.

 It’s important to remember that you can only keep costs down with true automation.
 We’ve seen organizations that have created their own electronic invoicing solution by printing invoices in-house, manually scanning them, and then emailing them directly to customers.
 Not only is this inefficient, it doesn’t reduce your paper costs or the number of resources needed to get the bills out.